 This guide will cover a wide range of ways to troubleshoot and repair your HP computer.
 It will explain some of the things you need to do immediately to begin taking control of your computing destiny.

 Note: These tactics may not work with your HP.
 Depending on the age of your computer, the keystrokes might be different.
-It’s always best to seek out the owners manual on the HP website for your specific machine.
+It’s always best to seek out the owners manual on the HP website for your specific machine when performing your HP computer repair.

 How To Run HP Diagnostics